Yandex Cloud

 • Service account for creating and accessing the bucket

-• Yandex Lockbox secret which will store the static key of the service account to configure the source endpoint.
+• Yandex Lockbox secret for the service account static key required to configure the source endpoint.

 • Source Object Storage bucket.